TypeCobolTeam/TypeCobol/Documentation/COMPILATION_STEPS.md

 For example:
 - `ProgramClassBuilder.StartDataDivision` signals the beginning of the `DATA DIVISION` of the program, after this call the current node is the newly created `DataDivision` node allowing to add data definitions children.
 - `ProgramClassBuilder.EndDataDivision` signals the end of the DATA DIVISION, thus the current node will be the program node.
 - `ProgramClassBuilder.OnGobackStatement` signals the encounter of a `GobackStatement`.
-The method creates the `Goback` node, enters it as a child of the current node (most probably the `ProceddureDivision` node) and exit immediately.
+The method creates the `Goback` node, enters it as a child of the current node (most probably the `ProcedureDivision` node) and exit immediately.

+The parsing errors produced by CUP parser are stored in the `Diagnostics` collection of the `TemporarySemanticDocument`.

 ## Step 6 Cross check